mmondics/ocp-z-workshop/docs/index.md

 * [Presentation 2 - Technical Deep Dive, Lessons Learned](presentations/combined-presentations.pdf#page=44)
 * [Presentation 3 - Installation, Requirements, Configuration](presentations/combined-presentations.pdf#page=32)

-## Labs
-### Required Lab
+## Lab

-The following lab should be completed by all workshop attendees:
+The lab can be found at the following GitHub link.
+This is a public repository, so feel free to come back to it at any time.

 * [OpenShift Overview Lab](https://github.com/mmondics/openshift-intro)